Zac Walker

 4. 2018

-Led the Teams Desktop Development Team in Prague (15 devs).
+Led the Teams Desktop Development Team in Prague.

-Responsible for native desktop code in Microsoft Teams — Windows, Mac, Linux — infrastructure that supports over 200 million active users.
-Collaborated with more than 20 separate teams to enable platform-specific features, and led hardware video rendering integration in an internal fork of Chromium across CPU/GPU, Direct3D and OpenGL.
-Increased desktop reliability from 99.9 to 99.99 by setting up a native crash swat team, and led development of Teams for Linux — the first Linux application in Microsoft Office.
-I also led Microsoft's engagement with the Electron open-source community, regularly attending community events and joining the Electron administration board.
+Owned the native desktop code in Microsoft Teams — Windows, Mac and Linux — the infrastructure behind over 200 million active users.
+I worked with more than 20 separate teams to enable platform-specific features, and led hardware video rendering in an internal fork of Chromium across CPU/GPU, Direct3D and OpenGL.
+I took desktop reliability from 99.9 to 99.99 by setting up a native crash SWAT team, and led Teams for Linux — the first Linux application in Microsoft Office.
+I also led Microsoft's engagement with the Electron open-source community, regularly attending events and joining the Electron administration board.

 5. 2015